EErikas/go-tunnel/README.md

 mode (too many log messages).

 ## Building go-tunnel

+### SGX version

+- To build appication for SGX, make sure to do the following:
+  - Make sure you have [EGo](https://github.com/edgelesssys/ego) installed
+  - Modify `sgx/server.conf` file to your needs
+  - Generate required certificates and place them in `sgx/certs` folder
+  - Run the following in the project root
+    ```bash
+    make enclave
+    ```
+  - Once done, application and all dependencies can be found in `bin/enclave`
+  - Launch the application by one of the following commands:
+    ```bash
+    # In simulation mode (if device does not support SGX)
+    OE_SIMULATION=1 ego run gotun server.conf
+    # On SGX capable hardware
+    ego run gotun server.conf
+    ```

+### Regular version

 You need a reasonably new Golang toolchain (1.14+).
 And the `go` executable needs to be in your path.
 Then run: